Recipes for Reality

 Standards are the means by which we construct realities.
-There are established standards for professional accreditation, the environment, consumer products, animal welfare, the acceptable stress for highway bridges, healthcare, education--for almost everything.
+There are established standards for professional accreditation, the environment, consumer products, animal welfare, the acceptable stress for highway bridges, healthcare, education—for almost everything.
 We are surrounded by a vast array of standards, many of which we take for granted but each of which has been and continues to be the subject of intense negotiation.
 In this book, Lawrence Busch investigates standards as “recipes for reality.”
 Standards, he argues, shape not only the physical world around us but also our social lives and even our selves.

-"Lawrence Busch's book, Standards: Recipes for Reality, illustrates with vivid clarity the ubiquity and importance of these 'things' called standards.
-Rather than present a dry economic text, or a singular discipline's focus, Busch has proposed a 'Unified Field Theory' for standardsa multidisciplinary view of standardization.
-For anyone interested in standardization from a policy, technical, or social perspective, this volume is absolutely essential."
+Lawrence Busch's book, Standards: Recipes for Reality, illustrates with vivid clarity the ubiquity and importance of these 'things' called standards.
+Rather than present a dry economic text or a singular discipline's focus, Dr. Busch has proposed a 'Unified Field Theory' for standards—a multidisciplinary view of standardization.
+For anyone interested in standardization from a policy, technical, or social perspective, this volume is absolutely essential.

 Principal Scientist of Standards, Adobe Systems; author of Open Systems Standardization: A Business Approach

 With enviable style and impeccable clarity, Busch shines a bright beam into the anonymous, invisible world of standards to reveal how these commonplace instruments order the messy world we live in.
 This deeply thoughtful work of political sociology is a must-read for anyone concerned with the hidden dynamics of power in contemporary industrial democracies.

 Pforzheimer Professor of Science and Technology Studies, Harvard Kennedy School; author of Designs on Nature

-"This book demonstrates that Lawrence Busch is not only an outstanding expert and even connoisseur of the subtle nuances of the world of standards that are used to make and unmake the world; he is also a critical analyst of their political and moral significance.
-Deeply informed by debates in the social sciences, economics, and even analytical philosophy, the book combines a rigorous examination with a great sense of humor in a journey that leads the reader from Harlequin romances to the auditable firm."
+This book demonstrates that Lawrence Busch is not only an outstanding expert and even connoisseur of the subtle nuances of the world of standards which are used to make and unmake the world; he is also a critical analyst of their political and moral significance.
+Deeply informed by debates in the social sciences, economics, and even analytical philosophy, the book combines a rigorous examination with a great sense of humor in a journey that leads the reader from Harlequin romances to the auditable firm.

-"It is hard to imagine a more contemporarily relevant topic than that of Standards: Recipes for Reality.
-Our times, marked by economic bubbles, political partisanship, and a search for sustainability, would profit from Lawrence Busch's socio-cultural studies romp through histories and cultures seeking balance for standards and ways to ensure a good life."
+It is hard to imagine a more contemporarily relevant topic than that of Standards: Recipes for Reality.
+Our times, marked by economic bubbles, political partisanship, and a search for sustainability, would profit from Lawrence Busch's socio-cultural studies romp through histories and cultures seeking balance for standards and ways to ensure a good life.

 Distinguished Professor of Philosophy, Stony Brook University